vdmerweandre/DEAT/README.md

 * Credits represents money flowing out of an account

 #### General Ledger
 The General ledger is an append only account of all debits and credits to the accounts that form part of all the journal entries.
-It provides a read only account of what happend during each leg of a journal entry and is often used to find irregularities or unexpected balances in the accounts.
+It provides a read only account of what happened during each leg of a journal entry and is often used to find irregularities or unexpected balances in the accounts.

 #
 ### Workflows